 From a religious and humanitarian standpoint, we support all efforts to disarmament and invite everyone to join this movement.

-More information about the history of the Disarmament Week, UN Office for Disarmament Affairs, including The UN Disarmament 2020 Yearbook: as well as Atomic Energy, is available respectively at:
+More information about the history of Disarmament Week, UN Office for Disarmament Affairs, including The UN Disarmament 2020 Yearbook: as well as Atomic Energy, is available respectively at:

 https://www.un.org/en/observances/disarmament-week